Daiver/NumGrind/README.md

 # NumGrind
-Simple computational graph with reverse mode autodiff framework
+Simple computational graph with reverse mode autodiff framework.
+Inspired by TensorFlow/Theano and other computational graph tools

 Not for production

+Pull-requests are welcomed

 #TODO